LernerLab/GuPPy/README.md

 ## Sample Data

 - [Sample data](https://drive.google.com/drive/folders/1qO8ynfqRoEpWuJ0P1tYVHtLljJXoxufl?usp=sharing) for the user to go through the tool in the start.
-This folder of sample data has two types of sample data recorded with a TDT system : 1) Clean Data 2) Data with artifacts (to practice removing them).
-It also has sample data recorded with a Neurophotometrics system.
+This folder of sample data has two types of sample data recorded with a TDT system : 1) Clean Data 2) Data with artifacts (to practice removing them) 3) Neurophotometrics data 4) Doric system data.
 Finally, it has a control channel, signal channel and event timestamps file in a 'csv' format to get an idea of how to structure other data in the 'csv' file format accepted by GuPPy.

 ## Discussions